 Feature usage helps you understand the health of individual parts of your product.
 Like the body, if you heal the "sick" parts, the whole is healthier.
 Feature usage improves prioritization by aligning development time with usage.

-Depending on the product, session duration, or its average, are useful product health metrics.
-It is a general measurement of user engagement.
-It shows if users are spending significant time in your product.
+Depending on the product, session duration, or its average, is a useful product health metric.
+It is a general measure of user engagement showing if users are spending significant time in your product.
 If this changed significantly, something shifted in your app to cause users to spend less time there.

 For utilities, seeing the average session duration go down can be a good sign.
 This is because your product is becoming more efficient at doing what users want it to do.
-Saving people time is worth money, and if this is your goal, then making sure your health metrics align helps make it happen.
+Time is money, so saving it for users makes your product more valuable.

-Picking the right product health metric goes back to what makes a good one.
+Picking the right product health metrics goes back to what makes a good one.
 It must be something you want to:

 Too specific causes the metric to not be representative of the product’s health.
 For example, pricing page conversion likely has more to do with what's on the page than what's in the product.